RustProject2025/Personal_Finance_Tracker/README.md

   - Developed RESTful API endpoints using Axum framework for accounts, transactions, categories, budgets, and transfers
   - Implemented input validation and error handling with balance checks for transfers and user permission verification
   - Created Docker Compose configuration to orchestrate database and backend services for local development

+> **Note:** Large lines-of-code contributions were caused by accidentally committing the /target directory earlier in the project.
+This has now been resolved by adding it to .gitignore.

+---

+# Concluding Remarks

+## Lessons Learned

+Through developing this project in Rust, we learned that Rust's strong type system and ownership model help catch bugs at compile time, particularly around memory safety.
+Working with async Rust (Tokio) and the Axum web framework demonstrated how Rust achieves high performance while maintaining code safety.
+The comprehensive error handling with `Result` types made our code more robust, and building a TUI frontend with Ratatui showcased Rust's versatility beyond web development.

+This project demonstrates how Rust can be used to build a full-stack application with both a RESTful API backend and a terminal-based user interface.
+The combination of type safety, performance, and developer experience makes Rust an excellent choice for building reliable financial applications.